 Analysis of Clarity

-Clarity of round and princess cut diamonds refers to the level of blemishes or inclusions on the stone.
-Not all inclusions are bad.
-Some, for instance, small traces of clouds, are natural and don’t affect the clarity of the stone.
+The clarity of round and princess cut diamonds refers to the level of blemishes or inclusions on the stone - not all inclusions are bad.
+For instance, some small traces of clouds are natural and do not affect the stone's clarity.
 However, dark spots are a sign of low clarity quality.
-According to GIA, a round cut stone can either be flawless (FL) with no inclusions and blemishes or included (I) with a concerning level of inclusions.
-Between these two extremes are clarity grades that may or may not be seen by the naked eye.
-It’s recommended to get an eye-clean round cut diamond.
-For example, a VVS2 or VS1 round diamond that could appear similar in clarity even when put in front of experts.
-But under 10X magnification or higher, the former has fewer inclusions compared to the latter.
+According to the GIA, a round cut stone can be either flawless (FL) with no inclusions and blemishes or included (I) with a concerning level of inclusions.
+Between these two extremes are clarity grades that may or may not be visible by the naked eye.
+We recommend that you get an eye-clean round cut diamond, such as a VVS2 or VS1 round diamond, that could appear similar in clarity even when put before experts.
+But under 10X magnification or higher, the former (VVS2 round diamond) has fewer inclusions compared to the latter (VS1 round diamond).

 The exact location of the blemish is also crucial.
-For the round cut, blemishes on the girdle aren’t visible from an aerial view of the table.
-It’s even more challenging to spot them in a ring due to obstruction of the stone by prongs.
-Defining clarity in the princess cut is a bit difficult.
-It’s a good thing when the intention is to hide the blemishes.
-The princess cut is the round cut’s runner’s up in terms of brilliance and luster.
-Having impeccable light performance and pointed corners enable it to emit colors from both the center and edges of the stone.
-The result is a versatile coloration, which could make it difficult to spot blemishes and inclusions.
-It’s a downside if you are a naive buyer, and a dishonest jeweler pulls this trick on you.
-The stone could be eye-clean but have a clarity of I1, which is further down the clarity scale.
-If the inclusions appear on the corners of the stone, it’s an issue that makes the stone prone to chipping.
+For the round cut, blemishes on the girdle are not visible from an aerial view of the table.
+It is more challenging to spot them in a ring due to obstruction of the stone by prongs.
+Defining clarity in the princess cut can be difficult, though it is good when the intention is to hide the blemishes.
+The princess cut is the round cut’s runner-up in terms of brilliance and luster.
+Its impeccable light performance and pointed corners enable it to emit color from both the center and edges.
+The result is a versatile coloration, which could make it hard to spot blemishes and inclusions.
+It is indeed a downside if you are a naive buyer, and a dishonest jeweler pulls this trick on you.
+The stone could be eye-clean but have clarity of I1, which is further down the clarity scale.
+If the inclusions appear on the corners of the stone, it is an issue that makes the stone prone to chipping.
 Flawless or internally flawless princess cut stones are rare.
 Settling for a princess cut diamond between VS1 and S1 would be an excellent choice.
-At that clarity quality, the stone’s price would probably be friendly or reasonable.
-But cut and color also have to be optimal to consolidate your budget purchase.
+At that clarity quality, the stone’s price would be friendly or reasonable.
+But cut and color must also be optimal to consolidate your budget purchase.

 Analysis of Color

 When it comes to color grading, the GIA color scale does a great job of simplifying the coloration analysis.
 The color scale used in GIA labs has 23 color classification symbolized by alphabetical letters D to Z. D represents a colorless diamond.
 Z is the lower end of the color spectrum and signifies the presence of a yellow or brown tint in the stone.
 Round cut diamonds have superior light reflection over all other diamond shapes.
-For this reason, the perfectly proportioned facets of a round cut reflect light at the appropriate angles in the pavilion.
-The superbly reflected white or colored light shoots out through the table, providing the highest levels of fire and brilliance.
+For this reason, the perfectly proportioned facets of a round cut reflect light at appropriate angles in the pavilion.
+The superbly reflected white or colored light shoots out through the table, supplying the highest levels of fire and brilliance.
 At this level of light performance, the round cut diamond’s color could be unnoticeable.
 That makes it difficult to distinguish between two adjacent colors on the scale.
-G and H colors, for instance, look alike unless the stone is being examined under special lighting and compared and master stones.
+G and H colors, for instance, look similar unless you examine the stone under special lighting and compare it with master stones.

 Colorless stones carry the highest market value.
 As a rule of thumb, color is a quality that you can compromise on to lower the price when buying a round cut.
 A color grade between G and J is near-colorless, and that should look good enough on a white or rose gold setting.

-The princess cut displays a versatile color play from its center and in its corners, depending on the angle at which it’s held against light rays.
+The princess cut displays a versatile color play from its center and in its corners, depending on the angle at which it is held against light rays.
 Its exact color can be elusive to a layman.
 H and I colors are recommended for a princess cut.
-The other thing to check with round and princess cuts is fluorescence.
-That’s because it affects explicitly color and not the other 3Cs.
+Another aspect to check with round and princess cuts is fluorescence since it explicitly affects color and not the other 3Cs.
 Fluorescence is the blue glow that diamonds produce under ultraviolet light.
 The brightness can be absent, faint, medium, or strong blue.
-It’s terrible for purely colorless diamonds (D-F color).
-The blue glow complements a yellow hue, making it suitable for H-Z color diamonds.
+It is terrible for purely colorless diamonds (D-F color).
+The blue glow compliments a yellow hue, making it suitable for H-Z color diamonds.

-Round and princess cut stones are the most sort after diamond shapes in the diamond industry.
+Round and princess cut stones are the most sought after diamond shapes in the diamond industry.
 While both have a tremendous color display, the round cut beats the princess cut at brilliance.
 Round-cut diamonds also conquers all other cuts at light reflection and brightness.
-If you’re in the market for a diamond, either of these cuts would be ideal for you.
-You’ll be spoiled for choice when it comes to round cuts.
+If you are in the market for a diamond, either of these cuts would be ideal for you.
+You may be spoiled for choice when it comes to round cuts.

-Whether modified or not, you stand a high chance of getting a satisfactory round cut diamond.
-That’s because excellently cut round stones of faint or light color and SI2 clarity look flawless.
+Whether modified or not, you stand a high chance of getting a satisfactory round cut diamond because excellently cut round stones of faint or light color and SI2 clarity look flawless.
 Thanks to mathematically derived benchmarks and proportions, cutters can produce a round brilliant despite the size (say 0.5ct and below).
-But don’t let the craftsmanship of the round cut make you skimp though princess diamonds.
+But do not let the craftsmanship of the round cut make you skimp through princess diamonds.
 The princess cut has an edgier and modern style to it.
 Check out the rectangular princess cuts first.
 They tend to be a bit cheaper than their square counterparts.
 The princess cut retains around 80 percent of the rough stone.
-It has a refractive quality, almost as good as the round cut.
-So, get a princess cut if you fancy elaborate custom and vintage ring designs.
-It’s your best bet at bringing out a lavish look.
+It has a refractive quality, as good as the round cut.
+Therefore, you should get a princess cut if you fancy elaborate custom and vintage ring designs.
+It is your best bet at bringing out a lavish look.